 What sets Candeo apart from other schools?

 Candeo embraces a classical liberal arts education philosophy.
 We utilize the nationally recognized Core Knowledge curriculum for content, which stresses the knowledge most useful for comprehension, school learning, and communication within the civic life of a society.
 Candeo students are immersed in a rich sequence of World and American History and Geography, Science, Visual Arts, Music, English Language Arts, Foreign Language, and Mathematics.
 We center on the classics in literature, art, and music, and utilize primary source documents in our instruction.
 Everything we do and learn is in pursuit of the good, true, and beautiful.

 Candeo’s culture reflects a commitment to excellence at every turn.
 We hire highly passionate and aligned teachers and administrators who believe in the mission and philosophy of Candeo, and have high expectations for all students.
-Our school has consistently ranked in the top one half of one percent of all schools in the state of Arizona since inception.
+Our school has consistently ranked in the top one one percent of all schools in the state of Arizona since inception.

 When and how can I register my child for Candeo?

 Candeo begins accepting online applications in November for the following school year.
 If there are more applicants than spaces, a lottery is held to determine placement and waitlist order.
 You will be contacted by email to confirm your placement or spot on our waitlist.
 Once a placement has been made, you will be required to bring a completed enrollment packet along with your child’s original birth certificate (or other proof of age/identity) and a copy of shot records to the office in order to secure enrollment.
 Students must be present on the first day of school in order to be considered enrolled.
 Kindergarten students must turn 5 before September 1st.
 Please visit our application section of our website for further information.

 What curriculum does Candeo use?